qa-gary-parker/data-science-with-python/readme.md

 ### What is Anaconda?

- - An open-source distribution of the Python and R programming languages for scientific computing.
+ - An open-source distribution of the Python and R programming languages for scientific computing
  - It aims to simplify package management and deployment.
-The distribution includes data-science packages.
+The distribution includes data-science packages

 ## :book: Setting up Jupyter Notebook